▷ The world of Pets: Dogs, cats, birds, reptiles, amphibians

 It is not difficult to find breeders of Siamese.
 On the other hand, you should expect to pay a considerable amount of money, because it is by no means one of the cheapest breeds.

-For example, adopt a Modern Siamese cat usually costs between 1000 and 2000 EUR.
+These may include, adopt a Modern Siamese cat usually costs between 1000 and 2000 EUR.

 whatever the country, the price varies depending on the reputation of the hatchery, of the animal's lineage and, above all, its intrinsic characteristics, especially on a physical level.
 For this reason, the amount charged may vary from one individual to another within the same litter.